 Can't Process a 2-D Spectrum?

-You can’t process a 2-D spectrum and don’t have a clue?
+You can’t process a 2-D spectrum and don’t have a clue where to start?
 You need to diagnose your problem!
 Have you got a rough idea of what to expect?
 What is the problem exactly with what you are seeing?
-The diagnosis is vital, because the remedy follows directly from it.
+The diagnosis is vital, because the remedy follows directly from the diagnosis.
 Carefully observe the results you get.
 Learn to explore the 2-D matrix, both in time and frequency domains.

 Do you have a 1-D spectrum of the same sample for comparison?
 Are the same peaks visible in the 2-D plot?
 Are they in the same relative order?
 If you have no 1-D equivalent, could you possibly find a spectrum of a similar compound?

 The majority of 2-D spectra today are acquired in phase-sensitive mode (which means you can get pure absorption signals through phase correction) although there are still many spectra which can’t be acquired in this mode.
-It all depends on the pulse sequence (not on the spectrometer) and is something that you ought to know (if you don’t, ask the operator who acquired the spectrum).
+It all depends on the pulse sequence (not on the spectrometer) and is something you should know (if you don’t, ask the operator who acquired the spectrum).

 Here we propose a diagnostic path.
 However, if you are still unable to solve the problem by yourself, please do not hesitate to contact us via email (command: Help > email support).